gcapes/swc-pr-tutorial/_episodes/01-git-collaboration.md

 Look for the *fork* button on the repo you want to copy:
 ![]({{ page.root }}/fig/fork-repo.svg)

-A fork is a `git clone` on GitHub's servers from the original repo into your account.
+A fork is a `git clone` on GitHub's servers from one account into another.
 You can then use your fork like any other repo that you own.

 Next, you `git clone` your newly forked repository (i.e. the copy in your GitHub account).